-There were 50,413 DUI arrests last year in Pennsylvania, a decrease from the more than 52,000 arrests made in 2010.
-The number of DUI-drug arrests continues to increase, with 27.6 percent of DUI arrests last year involving drug impairment.
+There were 52,636 DUI arrests last year in Pennsylvania, a decrease from the 54,121 arrests made in 2013.
+The number of DUI-drug arrests continues to increase, with 20,691 charges for driving under the influence of an impairing drug filed last year.
+This is nearly a 10 percent increase over last year.
 PennDOT encourages you to always plan ahead by either designating a sober driver or arranging for alternate transportation.

 In Pennsylvania, any person convicted of a second or subsequent offense of DUI is required to have an ignition interlock system installed on their vehicle for one year.
 These devices work by requiring the driver to blow into it before starting the vehicle.
 If the device detects alcohol, it will prevent the vehicle from starting.
 Ignition interlock devices will also prompt the driver to blow into the device at period times during the operation of the vehicle.

 Thanks to these devices, more than 48, 457 impaired driving attempts were prevented last year.

 For Frequently Asked Questions regarding ignition interlock, please click here.

 - PennDot- Safe and Sound PSA#2 2015

 - PennDot- Safe and Sober PSA 2015